CP

 The second example is from UCLA.
 They recently announced a curriculum called "Evolutionary Medicine".

 I hope this revolutionises healthcare.
 I am hopeful but I won't hold my breath.
 This will not become the standard of care any time soon.
 It will turn out some smart people who will hopefully rock boats and rattle cages.
-I am interested to see if there will be other institutions that will follow suit with similar programs.
+I am interested to see if there will be other institutions that will follow suit with similar programs."Evolutionary medicine is an emerging field that combines the disciplines of ecology and evolutionary biology, anthropology, psychology, and zoology with medicine to create new paradigms for investigating and understanding disease.
+The field is growing both nationally and internationally as leaders from varying fields recognize that novel translational insights can be gained by adopting a functional perspective."

 The last example I have is an interview by actress Judy Greer.
 She has a video series on Yahoo called "Reluctantly Healthy".
 It appears to be a chronicle of what is popular today in nutrition and fitness.
 Anyway, this little interview appears to be a chill conversation among the cool kids.